brainfoolong/rcon-web-admin/README.md

 ### Active development in this fork
-This fork is actively maintained -> https://github.com/rcon-web-admin/rcon-web-admin

 ### Project discontinued
 I've initially created RCON Web Admin but now this repository is out of date.
 Other people have taken over development of this project.
-See above fork for a more recent version.
+This fork is actively maintained -> https://github.com/rcon-web-admin/rcon-web-admin

 # RCON Web Admin